Can AI Predict Roulette Numbers?

 High / low1818/37 = 48.65%1:1

 Players tend to read this table from the right: payout first, then everything else.
 Specialists read it the other way around, focused on the gap between true probability and what the table actually pays.
-That gap is where the casino lives — quietly, consistently, and without ever needing a hot streak of its own.
+That gap is where the casino lives, quietly and consistently, without ever needing a hot streak of its own.
+The full win probability for every bet follows the same single rule: pockets covered divided by 37.

-The straight-up bet illustrates this neatly.
-The true chance of winning is 1 in 37, so a mathematically fair payout would be 36:1.
+The straight-up bet shows this neatly.
+The true chance of winning is 1 in 37, so a fair payout would be 36:1.
 The actual payout is 35:1.
 That one-unit shortfall is the entire mechanism.

 Even-money bets work the same way.
 Red covers 18 numbers.
 Black covers 18 numbers.
 The green zero, lone and inconvenient, belongs to neither.
 So red and black are not the clean 50/50 propositions they appear to be.
 The real split is 48.65% to 51.35% against you.
 The difference looks trivial at the table.
 Over a long enough session, it is the only thing that matters.

 The house edge is the casino’s mathematical advantage expressed over the long run.
 In European roulette it sits at 2.70%.
-Theoretically, for every €100 wagered over a very large sample, the expected loss is €2.70.
+In theory, for every €100 wagered over a very large sample, the expected loss is €2.70.

-The word that does most of the work in that sentence is “wagered.”
-Not deposited, not lost on the night — wagered.
+The word doing the heavy lifting there is “wagered.”
+Not deposited, not lost on the night, wagered.
 Sit down with €100, place twenty €5 bets, and you have wagered €100.
 Cycle wins and losses for an hour and the same starting balance can recycle into several thousand euros of total action.

-RTP — return to player — is simply the house edge flipped.
+RTP, return to player, is simply the house edge flipped.
 If the edge is 2.70%, the theoretical RTP is 97.30%.
-European roulette is designed to return €97.30 for every €100 wagered over a very large sample, with the remaining €2.70 retained as the house’s share.
+European roulette is designed to return €97.30 for every €100 wagered over a very large sample, with the remaining €2.70 kept as the house’s share.

 European roulette has one zero.
 American roulette has two, 0 and 00, and that single extra pocket changes the entire economic shape of the game.